Jelmerro/Vieb/README.md

 By default, both `Escape` and `ctrl+[` will always go back to normal mode, even when insert mode is active, but this can be changed with custom keybindings.
-All modes come with a default binding to `F1` to open the help page, but can also be disabled or changed with custom keybindings.
+All modes come with a default binding to `F1` to open the help page, but this can also be disabled or changed with custom keybindings.
-The help page itself contains useful information for all users, and should the main reference for configuring Vieb.
+The help page itself contains useful information for all users, and should be your primary reference for configuring Vieb.

 ## Insert mode